Q: What is an EB-5 Investor Green Card?

 A: The vast majority of our clients are located not only in other States, but also abroad in countries throughout the globe.
-Our Team speaks seven foreign languages including, Chinese, Spanish, Korean, Tagalog, Farsi, German, and French.
+Our Team speaks seven foreign languages including, Chinese, Spanish, Korean, Tagalog, Farsi and Hindu.

 Q: If I apply as a principal, who is eligible to immigrate with me via EB-5 program?
 Do they have to?

 A: One of the most attractive aspects of the EB-5 program is the fact that a single investment will include an investor his or her spouse and all of their children (under 21).
 There is no additional investment requirement for any of these immediate family members.
 Unfortunately, the investment does not include parents, children over 21 or brothers & sisters of the investors.
 An eligible family member is not required to be included with the investor as part of the EB-5 application, unless he or she wishes to do so.